 Bronwin Weber's award-winning confections are unapologetically over the top (she's a regular on The Food Network's Cake Challenge).
 She's masterful at intricate sugar art and fondant sculpting, which results in such awe-inducing, multi-tiered celebration cakes you'll feel kind of bad slicing into them.
 It's also worth noting that the bakery is Kosher.

 Gourmet Valet Head Chef Becky Nelson was a stay-at-home mom before she started her meal delivery business, and the dishes (beef filets, chicken chowder with cornbread, and seriously good dessert) definitely have a home-cooked feel to them.
 Each order rings in at around $15, a price that is easily justified considering each meal comes with multiple complementary sides.
 While many of her meals fall solidly in the healthy and gluten-free category, Nelson is also the genius behind Dallas-based Nieman Marcus’ signature holiday shortbread cookies.

 Snap Kitchen Dallas

 Citywide, Austin and Dallas

-Snap Kitchen has revolved around grab-and-go meals since 2010, making them one of the older companies in the relatively new healthy pre-made meal space.
-There are convenient pickup locations in Austin, Houston, Dallas, and Chicago, and while they don’t technically do delivery, you could easily arrange one through TaskRabbit.
-Snap also offers a 21-day "commit" program, which offers healthy takes on hearty meals like gluten-free beef stroganoff, bison quinoa hash, chicken butternut squash macaroni, and fettucine and vegetable “alfredo.”
+Snap Kitchen has revolved around grab-and-go meals since 2010, making it one of the older companies in the relatively new healthy premade meal space.
+There are convenient pickup locations in Austin, Houston, Dallas, and Chicago, and while it doesn’t technically do delivery, you could easily arrange one through TaskRabbit.
+Snap also offers a twenty-one-day "commit" program, which offers healthy takes on hearty meals, like gluten-free beef stroganoff, bison quinoa hash, chicken butternut squash macaroni, and fettuccine and vegetable “alfredo.”
 The cooking style is relatively free from the niche health foods that turn some people off of clean eating, making it an easy transition for health-food rookies.